 Transfers – The hotel has a range of transfer options which can cater for up to 7 guests.
 The transfer price ranges from THB 2,350 – THB 3,500.
 It’s worth noting that although some hotels in Asia mention limousines as transport options, these are other vehicles not the long stretchy ones (but still nice).

 Public transportation – If you wanted to travel by public transportation the hotel is easy to get to.
 Take the airport rail link to Phaya Thai which takes around 20 mins.
 You then change to the BTS Skytrain to Phloen Chit Station and then the hotel is just a short walk away.

-Wifi – You login with your username and password and the connection was fast and reliable.
+Wifi – You log in with your username and password and the connection was fast and reliable.

 ISO 20121 – Another impressive feature of the hotel, is that it’s one of the first hotels to be certified ISO 20121.
-This certification is based on sustainable meeting practises, and incorporates a system where an organisation can be more socially responsible, the organisation will reduce their environmental footprint, but the organisation will still have success financially.
+This certification is based on sustainable meeting practices and incorporates a system where an organisation can be more socially responsible, the organisation will reduce their environmental footprint, but the organisation will still have success financially.
 Here are a few of the things the Plaza Athénée does to achieve this certification: